maxswa/osrs-json-hiscores/README.md

 const topPage = await getSkillPage('overall');
 ```

-`getStats` will return a `full` player object with game mode by default, but it will also accept any of the following game modes:
+`getStats` will return a full player object with gamemode.
+`getStatsByGameMode` will return a stats object and accepts a gamemode parameter:

 | Game mode        | Param  |
 | ---------------- | :----: |